Investigating machine moral judgement through the Delphi experiment

 Keisuke Sakaguchi,

-and Joel Tetreault
+Joel Tetreault

 Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing